SkypLabs/stm32-dockerfile/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/6902da542a5f4ea2b042255cff38c96a)](https://www.codacy.com/app/skyper/stm32-dockerfile?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=SkypLabs/stm32-dockerfile&amp;utm_campaign=Badge_Grade)

-This image provides a development environment to build software for the [STM32 microcontroller family][1].
+This image provides a development environment to build software for the [STM32 microcontroller family][stm32].

-It contains the [open source version of the STMicroelectronics ST-LINK tools][2].
+It contains the [open source version of the STMicroelectronics ST-LINK tools][stlink].

 ## How to

-To compile a project using a Makefile :
+To compile a project using a `Makefile`:

     docker run --rm -v <local path>:/home/dev/app docker.io/skyplabs/stm32

-*local path* refers to the folder on your host system which holds the source code of your application and containing a Makefile.
+*local path* refers to the folder on your host system which holds the source code of your application and containing a `Makefile`.

-To get into the container and then get access to the ST tools :
+To get a shell to the container and then get access to the ST tools:

     docker run -it --privileged -v /dev/bus/usb:/dev/bus/usb -v <local path>:/home/dev/app docker.io/skyplabs/stm32 /bin/bash